-Wagner and Minna found a fairly comfortable place to stay on the Rinderknecht estate, situated halfway up the Zurich Berg.
-They were able to enjoy an alfresco meal on his thirty-nineth birthday with a view of the lake and the distant Alps.
+Wagner and Minna had rented the small but fairly comfortable Pension Rinderknecht, a pied-à-terre situated halfway up the Zurich Berg, in April.
+They able to enjoy an alfresco meal on his thirty-nineth birthday with a view of the lake and the distant Alps.

 1853: 40th birthday (Zurich)

 Otto Wesendonck financed a three-day music festival in which concerts of opera excerpts from Rienzi, Fliegender Holländer, Tannhäuser and Lohengrin were held on 18, 20 and 22 May, the last being Wagner's fortieth birthday.